This page provides links to the key Acts and Regulations that govern the operations and procedures of the AAT.

 Administrative Appeals Tribunal Act and Regulations

 The Administrative Appeals Tribunal Act 1975 provides for the establishment, structure and management of the AAT.
 The Act and the Administrative Appeals Tribunal Regulation 2015 set out the core powers and procedures of the AAT for all Divisions other than the Migration & Refugee Division.
 A consolidated copy of the Administrative Appeals Tribunal Act 1975 and the Administrative Appeals Tribunal Regulation 2015 are available at the ComLaw website.

-On 30 November 1994, the Attorney-General issued a Code of Practice for Notification of Reviewable Decisions and Rights of Review pursuant to section 27B of the Administrative Appeals Tribunal Act 1975.
-The Code sets out steps that a person making a reviewable decision must have regard to in notifying persons of their review rights.
-A copy of the Code of Practice is available at the ComLaw website.
+The Attorney-General has determined a Code of Practice – Administrative Appeals Tribunal (Code of Practice) Determination 2017 pursuant to subsection 27B(1) of the Administrative Appeals Tribunal Act 1975.
+The Code sets out steps that a person making a reviewable decision must take to notify a person of the decision and their review rights.
+The Code has effect from 3 January 2018.

 Migration Act and Regulations

 The jurisdiction, powers and procedures of the AAT’s Migration & Refugee Division are set out in the Migration Act 1958 and the Migration Regulations 1994.
 The Migration Act 1958 also sets out the jurisdiction and aspects of the procedures of the General Division in relation to certain types of decisions.
 A consolidated copy of the Migration Act 1958 and the Migration Regulations 1994 are available at the ComLaw website.